Is Paid to Read Email Real or Fake? Full Site Review

 Requirements to Join Paid to Read Email

-There are not many details on which countries are accepted to join until you sign up and test it for yourself.
-To join you must:
+It is difficult to determine whether residents outside the United States and Canada can join until you sign up and test it for yourself.
+To become a member you must:

 Best Alternatives to Paid to Read Email

-Despite having to stare at a bright yellow website, I tried my best to find opportunities that pay well on Paid to Read Email.
-To my disappointment (but honestly not surprise), it just doesn’t seem up-to-date or worth the time.
+Despite the discomfort of having to stare at a bright yellow website, I tried my best to find opportunities that pay well on Paid to Read Email.
+To my disappointment (but not surprise), this site doesn’t seem up-to-date or worth the time.

-There a few better alternatives that you should check out that have done well keeping up with the changing times.
+The following alternatives are much better choices, and have done well keeping up with the changing times.

 InboxDollars

-InboxDollars sends paid emails to its members.
-Each email read is only valued between $.02 to $.05, but the offers the company sends are actually relevant and enticing.
-Many of the offers on InboxDollars are completely free, or they include items and services that you already purchase on a normal basis.
+InboxDollars sends its members paid emails that are valued between 2 and 5 cents each.
+In contrast to Paid to Read Email, InboxDollars’ offers are actually relevant and enticing.
+Many of the offers on InboxDollars are completely free, or include items and services that you probably already purchase on a regular basis.

-You can use InboxDollars to your advantage and actually save money by watching for the deals that are relevant to you.
-I don’t read emails from InboxDollars every day, but I do like to catch up with them at least once a week to see if there’s anything relevant to me.
-Plus, just opening the emails and clicking on the offers puts a few extra dollars toward my balance every month.
+Use InboxDollars to your advantage and actually save money by keeping an eye out for deals that are most relevant to you.
+I don’t read InboxDollars emails every day, but I do like to peruse them at least once a week to see if I can find anything that’s relevant to me personally.
+Plus, the simple act of opening the emails and clicking on the offers puts a few extra dollars toward my balance every month.

 MyPoints

-MyPoints has its optional BonusMail offers which members can opt-in to receive paid emails to their inbox.
-Most emails pay 5 points just to open and confirm them, while some pay even more based on the suggested activity.
+The MyPoints optional BonusMail offers allow members to opt in and receive paid emails in their inboxes.
+You will earn five points just to open and confirm most of the emails, although some pay even more, based on the suggested activity.

 Similar to InboxDollars, MyPoints strives to keep offers relevant and up-to-date, and the site shares a healthy mixture of free and paid offers.
-Generally, MyPoints recommends different brands to its members and splits the advertisement income with those who complete the offer.
+MyPoints generally recommends a variety of brands to its members and splits the advertisement income with those who complete the offers.

 Swagbucks

-Owned and operated by the same company as MyPoints, Swagbucks is very much the same–right down to the offers you receive in your inbox.
-But occasionally you’ll find exclusive deals on each site if you decide to join both of them.
+Owned and operated by the same company as MyPoints, Swagbucks is very much the same – right down to the offers you will receive in your inbox.
+You will still occasionally find exclusive deals on each site if you decide to join both.

-Swagbucks doesn’t have a dedicated BonusMail setup like MyPoints, but it will send relevant offers to your inbox.
-When you click on an offer and sign up for a freebie or make a purchase, you’ll earn points called SBs, which can later be exchanged for gift cards or cash.
+While Swagbucks doesn’t have a dedicated BonusMail setup like MyPoints, it will send relevant offers to your inbox.
+Click on an offer and sign up for a freebie or make a purchase to earn points called SBs, which can later be exchanged for gift cards or cash.

 Related: iSurveyWorld Review